A First Look

 ‘Can I come down?’ asked Sandy.

 Urquhart walked down the cobbles toward a small group: police, a doctor, and a photographer.
 Good, he thought, they’re on top of it.
 A constable with a flashlight scoured the lane.
-Police photographer George Pauley was taking pictures with a Speed Graphic.
+Police photographer George Pauley took pictures with a Speed Graphic.
 The flash froze the snow in its flight and set buildings at wrong angles to each other.

 ‘Who is it?’ asked Urquhart.